AzeematRaji/s3-lambda-event-handler/README.md

-# Serverless App using with Terraform, Lambda & S3 and api gateway
+# Serverless App with Terraform, AWS Lambda, API Gateway & S3

-**Project Overview**

-This project creates a simple serverless API on AWS using Terraform.
-The API accepts an image upload, resizes it using Python (Pillow), and stores it in an S3 bucket.
+This project demonstrates how to build and deploy a serverless application on AWS using **Terraform** for infrastructure provisioning.
+It leverages **AWS Lambda** for compute, **API Gateway** for exposing endpoints, and **S3** for storage.

 ## Stack